MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Use your saved YouTube transcript, delete everything except their alternating speech,

-and prefix each paragraph with the speaker’s name as shown below.]
+and prefix each paragraph with the speaker's name as shown below.]

-SUSANA: I think, given all the things that have happened in the last couple of years, one of my top reasons for turning to mysticism is to find inner strength and sovereignty…
+SUSANA: I think, given all the things that have happened in the last couple of years, one reason to turn to mysticism is to find inner strength and sovereignty…

-WENDY: When you’re talking, what comes for me is being here now—living on the Rock, not shifting sand.
-That’s the essence of inner strength and sovereignty…
+WENDY: When you're talking, what comes for me is being here now—living on the Rock, not shifting sand.
+That's the essence of inner strength and sovereignty…

 SUSANA: Everything in our culture is set up to make us look outside for validation.
 Letting go of that and turning inward really is revolutionary…

 WENDY: Exactly.
-When we’re centered in Spirit, we stop being rolled downhill by emotion or perception.
-We take the captain’s chair of our own ship…
+When we're centered in Spirit, we stop being rolled downhill by emotion or perception.
+We take the captain's chair of our own ship…

 […continue alternating until the end of the conversation, keeping only Wendy-and-Susana dialogue…]